GeoffCox/sterling-svelte/src/routes/(app)/components/popover/+page.md

 # Popover

-Floats content above other content.
+Floats content above the page via use:portal.
-This is done by portaling where elements are moved to the end of the `body` so they appear above other elements.
+Elements are moved to the end of the `body` element so they appear above them in the z-order.

 Popover does not provide any styling (background, border, etc.) around the floating content.